KING OF KINGS (A Christmas Coda to ‘Bitter Legacy’)

 “Ben!
 I’ve told you.
 Over and over.
 There is no way...”

 Ben shook his head impatiently.
 “I know.
 But...”
-He swallowed hard and looked wildly at the door, where Mrs Morris still glared at events under the Christmas tree as if sheer outrage could alter the laws of electricity.
+He swallowed hard and looked wildly at the door, where Mrs Morris still glared at events under the Christmas tree as if sheer outrage could alter the rules of electricity.
 “Shit!” he breathed.
 It sounded hopeless.

 “If you know, then…what is it?”
 James pleaded.